Payments and Credits

 - PD - Payment in Full: This option should be selected if the student is paying for tuition, fees, and other student account charges.
 This option may also be selected to supplement other payment options that do not cover all charges.

-- TM - Payment Plan: This option is selected when a student enrolls in the Advanced Education Services (AES) monthly payment plan.
+- TM - Payment Plan: This option is selected when a student enrolls in Webster's monthly payment plan.

 - FA - Financial Aid: This option is selected when all or part of the student's account charges will be paid by grants, scholarships, and loans awarded through the Financial Aid department.